 Most probably this is my last fall recipe in 2018 before everything outdoors turns to ashes and everything indoors turn into glittery white, red and green!
 I am aware that the Christmas baking season has kicked off.
 Yet, I wanted to bid a farewell to my favorite season with this wonderfully fall-hued cake, inspired by the Lebanese turmeric cake Sfouf.

 Sfouf is a traditional Lebanese turmeric-anise-scented cake, cut in diamonds and served with a cup of coffee or mint tea.
 I wasn’t familiar with this cake up until I saw Sfouf cake mix on the shelves of my neighborhood Middle Eastern store.
 I was curious to try it.
 Admittedly, I am a big fan of cake mixes and cooking shortcuts in general.

 As my friend commented to me on this post ” We nowadays are under the pressure to do everything from scratch, yet who has the time.”
-I want to stress on the fact that shortcuts are not a sin.
+I want to stress the fact that shortcuts are not a sin.
 I am labeled by my family as purist.
 Yet, I use shortcuts often to save some energy for other family tasks.
 I prefer spending quality time with my kids piecing a puzzle together rather than spending several hours in the kitchen preparing a complex meal.
 We can always check the ingredients of the cake boxes to choose what we feel most comfortable with.

 Now back to this cake, the first time I baked it as is, I envisioned the potential of spinning it into a delectable show stopping dessert!
 Perfect context to test my new vegan dessert was a seating vegan dinner at my place, to which I invited cross-cultural guests with genuine passion to fusion cuisine.

 To the Sfouf mix I added a teaspoon of turmeric to enhance the color, the zest of one orange and dashes of cinnamon and cloves.
-Instead of using the traditional rectangular mold to bake the cake, to cut it later into diamonds, I picked a silicon mold of mini bundt cakes.
+Instead of using the traditional rectangular mold to bake the cake, to cut it later into diamonds, I picked a silicone mold of mini bundt cakes.
 I fancy individual desserts for seating dinners.
 They make an unmatched elegant grand finale.